To allow children to master mathematics skills in order to apply these to effectively solve problems.

 - Pupils can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-- Pupils will enjoy and even have a passion for maths as they become more confident in their own mathematical abilities and develop a deep understanding of maths.
+- Pupils will enjoy and even develop a passion for maths as they become more confident in their own mathematical abilities and deepen their understanding of maths.

 - Our pupils will become more resilient and understand that maths problem solving is a journey and all of the steps along the way are just as important as the answer.